Elmwood’s vision is to be the most innovative girls’ school in Canada and to operate at the forefront of girls’ education globally.

 The school’s enrolment continued to grow—from 130 or so in the 1960s to over 300 in the 1980s.
 More room was urgently needed.
 A massive building campaign eliminated the courtyard and created new classrooms, offices and a large new gymnasium.
 This era also saw the introduction in 1978 of the International Baccalaureate (IB) Programme to the school.
 Later on, Elmwood School became the first school in North America to be accredited for all three levels of the IB Programme.

 At the dawn of the 21st century, Elmwood had over 500 students, and was bursting at the seams: a separate Junior School was constructed, and a fine new library, art rooms and a music studio were built in the main building.

 Elmwood celebrated its Centennial throughout the 2015 – 2016 school year.
 The entire community came together to mark this impressive milestone.
 Over the past 10 decades, more than 5,000 students from around the world have passed through the doors of Elmwood School.
 Our graduates have gone on to make positive contributions to their families, their companies, their communities and their countries.
 Truly, there was much to celebrate.

-Today, 103 years later, the School is poised to continue the work started a century ago by Mrs. Philpot.
+Today, the School continues the work started a century ago by Mrs. Philpot.
 We think she would be very proud of this school she built.